 You need to audit every aspect of your social media accounts to know what’s working and what’s not.

-By doing a social media audit, you'll know how you're using your social media, what accounts to post, new opportunities to grow your audience, and how it ties back to your digital marketing strategy.
+By doing a social media audit, you’ll know how you use your social media, what accounts to post, new opportunities to grow your audience, and how it ties back to your digital marketing strategy.

 You want to ensure that you don’t waste time or resources on channels that aren’t paying off and shift your focus to channels that are making progress.

-Before you do an social media marketing audit, you want to be clear of your social media goals.
+Before you do a social media marketing audit, you want to be clear about your social media goals.
 The key metrics to measure your social media success are:

 - increase in traffic, leads, and sales